Internal and External Security of India: Challenges, Measures, and National Security Doctrine

 • Cyber security – Threat to critical infrastructure, privacy, data protection, and issues relating to fake news, rumour mongering, recruitment & radicalization of youth by nefarious organizations etc.

-Factors responsible for Internal Security problems in India
+Factors Responsible for Internal Security Problems in India

-Institutions to strengthen Internal Security
+Institutions to Strengthen Internal and External Security of India

 • Ministry of Home Affairs